Bedford Breast Center

 Who Is a Good Candidate for a Port?

-Ports are beneficial for patients planning on receiving chemotherapy medicines that can cause irritation or scarring to veins, particularly small veins near the periphery of the arms.
+Chemotherapy ports are beneficial for patients planning on receiving chemotherapy medicines that can cause irritation or scarring to veins, particularly small veins near the periphery of the arms.
 Patients with difficult IV access and those who struggle with giving blood or having an IV placed will significantly benefit from a port.

 Traditional Port Placement